-Disability Retirement- Service connected:

-Condition for allowance: Totally and permanently disabled from engaging in any gainful employment in the service of the Authority provided such disability has arisen out of and in the course of his/her employment with the Authority.
-Disability due to hypertension or heart disease, in the case of firemen and policemen, is presumed to have been suffered in the line of duty.
+Disability Retirement- Service connected: This applies to employees who are totally and permanently disabled from engaging in any gainful employment in the service of the Authority provided such disability has arisen out of and in the course of his/her employment with the Authority.
+Disability due to hypertension or heart disease, in the case of firemen and police, who began employment prior to July 1, 1996, is presumed to have been suffered in the line of duty.
+Benefits are deferred to normal retirement age, or on an actuarially reduced allowance may begin at the time of separation.